 Karen and Sam are a long-married pair whose relationship may be headed for an early checkout.
 Muriel and Jesse are former high school sweethearts who seem destined for an extended stay.
 And Norma and Roy are the mother and father of the bride, ready to celebrate their daughter’s nuptials – if only they can get her out of the bathroom.

-Directed by Tony winner John Benjamin Hickey, this romantic comedy for the ages – Plaza Suite – opens at the Savoy Theatre in January 2024 for a strictly limited engagement.
+Directed by Tony winner John Benjamin Hickey, this romantic comedy for the ages – Plaza Suite – is now open at the Savoy Theatre for a strictly limited engagement.

 In New York, PLAZA SUITE became the must-have ticket for Broadway audiences.
 The production played to sold-out houses and shattered multiple box-office records at the Hudson Theatre, becoming the third-highest grossing play revival in Broadway history during its limited 19-week engagement.

 Matthew Broderick returns to the West End stage following his acclaimed run in The Starry Messenger in 2019.
-PLAZA SUITE will mark Sarah Jessica Parker’s West End debut.
+PLAZA SUITE marks Sarah Jessica Parker’s West End debut.